#TBT: That Time An Older Couple Tried To Get It On In Cori’s Fort

-Last September, in what was really a test to see how much of my youth fort-making skills I've retained over the last two decades, I helped my kids build a fort in our backyard.
+A few years back, in what was really a test to see how much of my youth "fort-making" skills I've retained over the last two decades, I helped my kids build a fort in our backyard.

-A couple hours later they had a pretty awesome fort built with twigs, branches and string.
+A couple of hours later they had a pretty awesome fort built with twigs, branches, and string.
 And they LOVED this fort!
-The next day, most of the neighborhood kids came over and spent the next few afternoons hanging out in there, in our back yard!
+The next day, most of the neighborhood kids came over and spent the next few afternoons hanging out in there, in our backyard!

 The next weekend, while the kids were away, I noticed someone else in the fort.